gndrmnn/nodepool/doc/source/static.rst

             :type: str
             :default: zuul

-            The username nodepool will use to validate it can connect to the node.
+            The username nodepool will use to validate it can connect to the node and that a consumer should use when connecting to the node.

+         .. attr:: ssh-private-key-file
+            :type: str

+            A path to a pivate key file to be used when connecting to the node via SSH.
+Nodepool does not use this value, but will supply the contents of this file to the consumer of the node.

+         .. attr:: winrm-cert-key-file
+            :type: str

+            A path to a pivate key file to be used when connecting to the node via WinRM.
+Nodepool does not use this value, but will supply the contents of this file to the consumer of the node.

+         .. attr:: winrm-cert-pem-file
+            :type: str

+            A path to a certificate file to be used when connecting to the node via WinRM.
+Nodepool does not use this value, but will supply the contents of this file to the consumer of the node.

          .. attr:: python-path
             :type: str